Greg Weisman: Comic books

 Weisman also continues to write for comics, including in continuity continuations of the storylines from the television series Gargoyles and Young Justice.
 On the latter, Weisman, along with Kevin Hopps, became full-time writers of the tie-in comic as of issue #7 (as well as issue #0).
 Weisman also wrote a parody of Gargoyles and Captain Atom in JLA Showcase #1.
 During his time with the Star Wars franchise, Weisman wrote the miniseries Star Wars: Kanan for Lucasfilm and Marvel Comics.
 From 2015 to 2016, he wrote the superhero series Starbrand & Nightmask, which lasted six issues.

+At San Diego Comic-Con 2022, It was announced that Dynamite Entertainment had acquired the Gargoyles license and that Weisman would serve as the writer of these new comics.
+In November 2023, it was announced that Weisman would write a new ongoing series for Marvel Comics dubbed The Spectacular Spider-Men, which features Peter Parker and Miles Morales teaming up and fighting supervillains together.
+The series also features artwork by veteran Spider-Man artist Humberto Ramos.